 Well, for starters, PlayStation could make a bit more money when those games eventually drop.
 Just imagine those PlayStation 5 games making the company five million dollars over its initial sale period.
 Adding in the PC, the company could possibly see an additional two to three million dollars or more.
 More money is great for any company, and PlayStation is a business, and I doubt that it would turn away money.

 Regardless of what anyone thinks, we’re not out of the bad situation of silicone being available to make all those lovely technological things.
 Thankfully, it’s gotten a lot better, but the industry is still quite a bit away from it being over.
-While we’ve seen more PlayStation 5’s available for sale, millions of gamers still can’t get their hands on the consoles.
-No, we’re not going to include scalpers and resellers in this; let’s keep this reasonable.
+While we’ve seen more PlayStation 5s available for sale, millions of gamers still can’t get their hands on the consoles.
+No, we won’t include scalpers and resellers in this; let’s keep this reasonable.

 As for when this shortage is over, who knows?
 Some said we could see it ending towards the end of 2022.
 Others said mid-2023.
 But the real answer is that no one knows when it will be over.
 We could easily see another spike in the COVID-19 pandemic, and suddenly, all the available silicone could go towards producing more healthcare and medical equipment, which would be terrible for PlayStation (and everyone else).